-The default investment option for Company Pension is known as ‘Future Focus 2 Drawdown’, and has been specially developed to meet the desires and needs of the majority of employees.
+The default investment option for our workplace pension is known as ‘Future Focus 2 Drawdown’, and has been specially developed to meet the desires and needs of the majority of employees.

 When an employee becomes a member of your scheme, their money will automatically be invested into this investment option.
 It’s an ideal choice for ‘hands off’ investors, as we handle all the investment decisions involved.